abdul2906/sysconf/README.md

 EOF
 ```

 ?.
-Update the submodule to use your repo
+Update the submodule to use your secrets repository.
 ```sh
 git submodule set-url -- secrets <ssh uri to your repository>
 ```